 I wasn’t all that impressed with Jesse Eisenberg’s directing debut, the teen drama When You Finish Saving the World.
 His second movie as director, A Real Pain, is a different matter.
 His direction remains unflashy, making the tone light or heavy as the story needs and moving easily from scene to scene.
-However, he’s the writer of this comedy as well, and that makes all the difference, because he turns out to write jokes as funny as any full-time comedy writer’s.
+However, he’s writing to be funny here, and that makes all the difference, because he turns out to write jokes as good as any full-time comedy writer’s.
 He also stars in this, and he proves that he’s no dilettante behind the camera.
 Even if he had no acting career, he could be a formidable writer and director.

 He portrays David Kaplan, a new father in New York with a job selling something that everybody hates: banner ads on websites.
 His cousin Benji (Kieran Culkin) is almost the same age and is the opposite of him, tousle-haired, extroverted, unemployed, childless, and prone to running his mouth with obscenities.
 They’re both on a guided tour of Poland, where their late, Holocaust-surviving grandmother grew up.
 She willed them some money to travel to their ancestral homeland, and since Benji has been in a personal tailspin ever since her death, maybe this is what he needs.
 That’s more or less it for the plot, as this movie intentionally keeps itself shaggy and episodic.